ktied/CaptainsLog/CaptainsLog.md

 we discussed classifications using Planet, drone, sentinel, and Hyperion imagery Costs and Benes of doing the weighted means instead of centroids for extracting data for dipteryx points.

-Overall we can make a mask
-Shauhin is going to look at the planet bands w the hyperion - and I made a list of the Hyperion bands within the ranges of the planet bands
+Overall we can make a mask for BCI and I probably should Shauhin is going to look at the planet bands w the hyperion - and I made a list of the Hyperion bands within the ranges of the planet bands

-I will need to meet w Kristen
+## met w Kristen at 4pm
+We discussed the conflict paper and agreed to work on it for 3 days next week uncertain if we will include the vervets - they're interesting from a perspective of the psychological disconnect of feeling vervets are a huge problem.
+OR the distance/nuisance
+Overreporting vervets since no other problems

+We discussed her graduate student (Michael) and using the biomass surveys and ndvi.

 I would like to rerun my GSM classification for Nathan et al. SO I will view and open what he sent

-To Do:
+## To Do:
 Otherwise - I emailed the ForestGeo people for seedling data access after receiving email from stri Rerun GSM at least one of those suckers